ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/schedule-operations.md

 ---
 id: operations1
-title: Operations XXX
+title: Scheduling Operations
 sidebar_position: 2
 hide_table_of_contents: true
 ---
-# Operations Scheduling in Kanoa Ops

-## Overview

-The Operations Scheduling screen in the application is a vital tool for planning and managing work orders and production runs on specific assets within your plants.
-It provides a clear view of the current and planned production activities, aligning them with your production plans.
-The screen consists of two main sections: the filtering control section and the main calendar content area.
+Scheduling asset operations within your plant provides a clear view of the current and planned production activities, aligning them with your production plans.
+To truly gain deep insight into how your assets are being used, schedule information is crucial, and we strongly recommend that while you may have a different solution for scheduling and planning, whether that is done in ERP or excel, that information needs to be shared with MES.
+Why?
+Because data is only useful if it is contextualized and keeping schedule information separate from production information limits your ability to gain insights into 'just how well are we scheduling?'.
+In fact we would go so far as to say that poor scheduling of resources in terms of asset, material and personnel may well be your No.1 cause of inefficiency.
+Whether you use our built-in scheduling solution or a third party, integrating production scheduling information into the MES application is an important step in driving continuous improvement.

 ![Schedule Operations](/img/ops-scheduling-operations.png)